g-gundam/showkey.el/README.md

 This is a copy of [showkey](https://www.emacswiki.org/emacs/ShowKey) by Drew Adams.
 I put it in its own git repo so that it could be installed via use-package.

+This minor mode provides a nice way to show what keys your pressing and what functions they're calling.
+It's useful for demonstration purposes.

 ## Installation

 ```elisp